 No Kindergartner says, “I want to grow up and dice up my day in fifteen-minute chunks so that I don’t blow scope on a client project!”
-Tracking time is tedious.
+Time tracking is tedious.

-That being said, by not tracking time and itemizing invoices, you present yourself as disorganized and naive.
+That being said, by not tracking time and itemizing invoices with any of the time tracking apps, you present yourself as disorganized and naive.
 You shout through a megaphone, “Hey, I’m an amateur!”